gianmarcodogliani/orcap-tcltk/README.md

 # Cadence OrCAD X Capture CIS, Tcl/Tk

+- **getting-started.pdf**.
+Full guide for the usage of the Tcl/Tk estensions in OrCAD X. Only in italian for now, sorry!!

 - **cupCusMenu**.
 Copy the script to the capAutoLoad directory and launch the tool.
 A custom pull-down menù is set up within the tool's menù bar!

 - **capExpVarPdf**.
 Source the script at the tool Command Window.
 Select the project dsn and type "expVarPdf::export".
 By default, all variants are exported to pdf!